getporter/nomad-mixin/README.md

         - path: nomad/pytechco-employee.nomad.hcl
 ```

-The job step supports the following 3 actions which can be specifed as a list item in the `jobs:` list:
+The job step supports the following 3 actions which can be specified as a list item in the `jobs:` block:

 - `path`: runs a nomad job file using the given nomad hcl file.
 - `dispatch`: dispatches a parametrized nomad job using the given job name.
     - `meta`: (optional): a map of key/value pairs that will be passed as metadata to the nomad job.
-    - `idPrefixTemplate` (optional): a prefix added to dispathd job IDs.
+      - `idPrefixTemplate` (optional): a prefix added to dispatched job IDs.
-    - `payload` (optional): base64 encoded string containg the payload to pass to the nomad job.
+    - `payload` (optional): base64 encoded string containng the payload to pass to the nomad job.
 Limited to 65536 bytes.
 - `stop`: stops a nomad job using the given job name.
-    - `purge`: (optional): a boolean value that determines whether to purge the job immediately.
+    - `purge`: (optional): if set to true, the job will be purged immediately.

 Each of the 3 actions above can also take in the following options, which can be passed as arguments to each individual
 nomad run, overriding any global nomad parameters set earlier: